 The Pop Art elements referencing his earlier work are still very present and make the addition of political messaging somewhat subversive.
 By its very nature, placed in a society that treats celebrity culture as a religion and values celebrity status as “godhood,” the new work can’t be anything less than provocative.
 Which, according to Fagbamiye, harkens back to the origins of the 1950s Pop Art movement and artists like Warhol.

-“I don’t know if it changes anything but maybe fifty years from now, assuming we’re not all underwater, someone can reference it and know what was happening,” Fagbamiye says.
+“I don’t know if it changes anything, but maybe fifty years from now, assuming we’re not all underwater, someone can reference it and know what was happening,” Fagbamiye says.

 “When you think about when Pop Art came out in the 1950s, it was at a time of economic expansion.
-The White middle class were moving out to the suburbs and told to buy a new car and a house while, at the same time, there were these mass protests for civil rights, gay rights, women’s rights, etcetera.
+The White middle class was moving out to the suburbs and told to buy a new car and a house while, at the same time, there were these mass protests for civil rights, gay rights, women’s rights, etcetera.
 The establishment was saying ignore those weirdos, and pop art came out of that sense of optimism about the future amid struggles for change.”